What do I do if I receive a bill from AWS but can't find the resources related to the charges?

 You might not have permissions to view the resources that are generating charges

-If you sign in to an AWS account as an AWS Identity and Access Management (IAM) user, you may not have permission to view the resources that are generating charges.
+If you sign in to an AWS account as an AWS Identity and Access Management (IAM) user, you might not have permission to view the resources that are generating charges.
 Ask your account administrator to grant you permissions to view those resources.
-For a general explanation of IAM permissions and policies, see Overview of access management: Permissions and policies .
+For a general explanation of IAM permissions and policies, see Overview of access management: Permissions and policies.

 The resources generated charges earlier in the month, but have since been terminated or deleted